-As one of the most important supporting organisations of the Ministry of National Development, the Hungarian National Asset Management Inc. (HNAM Inc.) exercises ownership rights over state assets of over 17 trillion Hungarian forints, representing almost 50 percent of the annual GDP of Hungary.
+As one of the most important supporting organisations of the Minister without Portfolio for the Development of Public Assets, the Hungarian National Asset Management Inc. (HNAM Inc.) exercises ownership rights over state assets of over 16 trillion Hungarian forints, representing almost 50 percent of the annual GDP of Hungary.

 The operations of HNAM Inc. are based on Act CXCVI of 2011 on National Assets.
 Its responsibilities include strategy based and responsible asset management, portfolio rationalisation, property management using modern methods, improving the profitability of national enterprises, and the preservation and development of national assets, in compliance with government policies and the applicable laws.